-This Service Agreement is entered at (Place of the Branch) on this…………….. day of 2025 BY and BETWEEN:
+This Service Agreement is entered at Azadpur Delhi on this…………….. day of 2025 BY and BETWEEN:

-National Agricultural Cooperative Marketing Federation of India Ltd. (NAFED) an apex level Cooperative Marketing Organization, registered under Multi State Cooperative Societies Act, 2002, through its (State Head/Head (F&V), (address of the Branch), represented by …………., Mr./Ms. …………., who is authorized to sign this agreement of behalf of the NAFED , (hereinafter referred to as the “NAFED” which expression shall unless excluded by or repugnant to the subject or context or meaning thereof be deemed to mean and include its representatives, nominees, affiliates, successors in business and permitted assigns) of the First part .
+National Agricultural Cooperative Marketing Federation of India Ltd. (NAFED) an apex level Cooperative Marketing Organization, registered under Multi State Cooperative Societies Act, 2002, through its Azadpur Branch D-392 New Subzi Mandi Azadpur Delhi-110033, represented by …………., Mr./Ms. …………., who is authorized to sign this agreement of behalf of the NAFED , (hereinafter referred to as the “NAFED” which expression shall unless excluded by or repugnant to the subject or context or meaning thereof be deemed to mean and include its representatives, nominees, affiliates, successors in business and permitted assigns) of the First part .

 AND